Sunday – Saturday 8:00 am to 8:00 pm

 Trips are available for all levels of expertise.
 Daily water releases, thrilling rapids, and dramatic scenery all awaits you and your family.

 Jack’s Air Service 207-695-3020 and Curriers Flying Service 207-695-2778.
 At Curriers stop in and see Sue and Roger, they’ll set you up with the trip perfect for you and your budget.
-Fly in to remote lakes and ponds also for an truly wilderness experience.
+Fly in to remote lakes and ponds also, for a truly wilderness experience.

-The Katahdin 207-695-2716, or “Kate” as she’s affectionately called by all, offers cruises on Moosehead Lake.
-Cruise in comfort aboard this original log-hauling steamer.
+The Katahdin 207-695-2716, or “Kate” as she’s affectionately called by all, offers cruises on Moosehead Lake on this original log-hauling steamer.

-Take the 3-hour Sugar Island cruise or the 6-hour cruise to Kineo Island and back.
+Take the 3-hour Sugar Island cruise or the 5-hour cruise to Kineo Island.

-Call the Moosehead Marine Museum, home of the Katahdin, and ask about their “Head of the Lake” trip.
+Call the Moosehead Marine Museum, home of the Katahdin, and ask about the “Head of the Lake” trip.
 A 10-hour cruise that travels the full 40-mile length of Moosehead Lake from Greenville to Toe of the Boot and back.
-85% Of Moosehead Lake is undeveloped.
+85% of Moosehead Lake is undeveloped.
 The only way to see the whole lake is by boat or air.

 Two municipal outdoor courts located next to Greenville High School.